KnapsackPro/docs.knapsackpro.com/_posts/2019-09-16-how-to-run-rspec-on-github-actions-for-ruby-on-rails-app-using-parallel-jobs.md

     options: --health-cmd pg_isready --health-interval 10s --health-timeout 5s --health-retries 5
 {% endhighlight %}

 To be able to install `pg` ruby gem from project `Gemfile` you will need `libpq-dev` library in Ubuntu system hence the step to install it.
+`libpq` is a set of library functions that allow client programs to pass queries to the PostgreSQL backend server and to receive the results of these queries.
+We need it to compile `pg` gem.
-Then we can install our Ruby gems.
+Next step will be installing our Ruby gems.

 {% highlight yaml %}
 # required to compile pg ruby gem